-The procedure is the same to insert the stiffeners: turn the Multiarip brake handle inside out and push the stiffening bar/tube into the handle again through the opening.
+The procedure is the same to insert the stiffeners: turn the Multigrip brake handle inside out and push the two small rods into the handle again through the opening.

 There is also a swivel 4 where the brake lines/brake handles connect to prevent the brake lines from twisting.